Manawatu District Council provides six community water reticulation schemes:

 - Storage: Varying ranges across the schemes

 Manawatu District Council also carries out a programme of routine operations and maintenance of the treatment assets and reticulation networks.
-There is an annual network renewal programme to replace aged and poorly performing pipelines.
-The key focus for 2012/13, 2013/14, 2014/15 is the replacement of cast iron pipelines (installed 80-100 years ago)

 The Level of Service we are planning for